 - Provide visible leadership across Scotland for children and young people in conflict with the law and their needs, ensuring their voices and experiences, and evidence from all sources are taken into consideration across policy and practice decisions. - 2.
 Offer innovative thinking and ideas for those working with children and young people in conflict with the law, constructively challenging policies and practice to support better lives and outcomes. - Lead the development and implementation of CYCJ's strategy, taking account of the needs and perspectives of children and young people, practitioners, policy makers and academia. - 4.
-Ensure effective governance, supporting the operation of the Executive Governance Group as the ultimate strategic decision making body for CYCJ. - Take overall responsibility for CYCJ's finances and operations, liaising with colleagues across the University of Strathclyde and delegating within CYCJ as appropriate. - Take overall responsibility for performance, delivery and reporting to funders; developing a constructive relationship with the Scottish Government Youth Justice Team, recognising their role as CYCJ's main funder.
-RE-INSTATE - Develop constructive relationships with all stakeholders: children and young people, practitioners, policy makers, academia.
-Working closely with the Scottish Government Youth Justice Team to develop an annual workplan for their funding and recognising their role as CYCI's main funder. - 8.
-Lead on developing international links across policy, practice and academic communities. - Oversee the work of the three workstreams at CYCJ, supporting and line managing the deputy director and research lead to deliver to the best of their abilities. - Provide leadership for CYCJ's communications function, raising awareness of all CYCJ's work, overseeing the communications strategy and line managing the communications officer. - 11.
-Lead individual and collaborative research, practice development, participation and/or knowledge exchange projects - 12.
+Ensure effective governance, supporting the operation of the Executive Governance Group as the ultimate strategic decision making body for CYCJ. - Take overall responsibility for CYCJ's finances and operations, liaising with colleagues across the University of Strathclyde and delegating within CYCJ as appropriate. - Take overall responsibility for performance, delivery and reporting to funders; developing a constructive relationship with the Scottish Government Youth Justice Team, recognising their role as CYCJ's main funder. - 7.
+Lead on developing international links across policy, practice and academic communities. - Oversee the work of the three workstreams at CYCJ, supporting and line managing the deputy director and research lead to deliver to the best of their abilities. - 9.
+Provide leadership for CYCJ's communications function, raising awareness of all CYCJ's work, overseeing the communications strategy and line managing the communications officer. - 10.
+Lead individual and collaborative research, practice development, participation and/or knowledge exchange projects - 11.
 Represent CYCJ on relevant committees and boards, delivering expert inputs where needed and requested. - Lead CYCJ by personal example, always demonstrating CYCJ's mission and values, and constantly identifying areas for improvement and how to achieve the greatest impact for children and young people in conflict with the law.